moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 ### JupyterLab

-We're working to get Create a Derived Table up and running with JupyterLab, please bear with us.
+We're currently not planning to get Create a Derived Table up and running with JupyterLab, as the RStudio IDE is sufficient.

 ### RStudio